PTGA FOR OPERATORS

 HOW TO BECOME AN ACCREDITED PROVIDER

-Member companies are known as Accredited Providers, which allows them to conduct workplace-based assessments and certification for staff using the PTGA Qualification Framework.
-These may be held while operations are underway or in a tailored training environment.
+Member companies are known as Accredited Providers.
+Being an Accredited Provider allows them to conduct workplace-based assessments (WBA) and certification for staff using the PTGA Qualification Framework.
+Assessment can occur while operations are underway.
 It is the most cost-effective competency testing available in the entire industry.

 To become an Accredited Provider, the operator signs a Memorandum of Understanding (MOU) with the PTGA which details the relationship and confirms that the operator will adhere to PTGA processes.
 The PTGA recognizes that each company has its own needs.
 The path for becoming an Accredited Provider can be customized and the PTGA provides ongoing support and program consultation.